maal0lan/huh/README.md

-trying RAG using openAI as my question-ing model and seletion-transformer as my uhhhhh whatever
+trying RAG using mistral as my question-ing model(under procress) and seletion-transformer as my uhhhhh whatever